Scroll down for

 What’s happening?

-The Government is trying to slip through a massive change to how NHS patient data is handled.
-It wants to take the patient records which GPs hold on everyone in England, and enter them all into one massive database.
-And it wants to make this data available to “third parties” – including private companies.
+The English Health Secretary is trying to slip through a massive change to how NHS patient data is handled.
+He wants to take the patient records which GPs hold on everyone in England, and enter them all into one massive database.
+And he wants to make this data available to “third parties” – including private companies.

 This plan would mean incredibly sensitive data about all of us who use the NHS – including sexual health, mental health, criminal records – being pooled and shared.